Home

 A pivotal moment in Gavan’s high school journey was meeting a retired computer scientist who volunteered in his class.
 This volunteer demystified complex topics and connected them to real-world scenarios.
 “The amount of stuff he knew was mind-boggling,” Gavan recalls.
 “He didn’t just give us formulas or say, ‘this is how it is.’
 He went in-depth and explained things in a way that really showed his expertise.”

-Stay tuned!
-Opportunity Next will soon release a comprehensive tool to help learners navigate key conversations, and gain valuable insights from stakeholders in their field.
+Check out the Opportunity Next Question Bank, a free tool that help learners navigate key conversations, and gain valuable insights from stakeholders in their field.

 Maximizing Resources and Success